EvaHdez97/Spack-Tutorial-for-dummies/3InstallDependenciesAvailable.md

-# How to install available dependencies in Spack
+# How to install available packages in Spack

 ## List of available packages in Spack
 ```